 The Bureau of Labor Statistics program of annual occupational wage surveys in metropolitan areas is designed to provide data on occupational earnings, and establishment practices and supplementary wage provisions.
-It yields detailed data by selected industry divisions for metropolitan area labor markets, for economic regions, and for the United States.
-A major consideration in the program is the need for greater insight into (1) the movement of wages by occupational category and skill level, and (2) the structure and level of wages among labor markets and industry divisions.
+It yields detailed data by selected industry divisions for each of the areas studied, for economic regions, and for the United States.
+A major consideration in the program is the need for greater insight into (1) the movement of wages by occupational category and skill level, and (2) the structure and level of wages among areas and industry divisions.

-At the end of each survey, an individual area bulletin presents survey results for each labor market studied.
+At the end of each survey, an individual area bulletin presents survey results for each area studied.
 After completion of all of the individual area bulletins for a round of surveys, a two-part summary bulletin is issued.
-The first part brings data for each of the labor markets studied into one bulletin.
-The second part presents information which has been projected from individual labor market data to relate to economic regions and the United States.
+The first part brings data for each of the metropolitan areas studied into one bulletin.
+The second part presents information which has been projected from individual metropolitan area data to relate to economic regions and the United States.

-Eighty-two labor markets currently are included in the program.
+Eighty-five areas currently are included in the program.
 Information on occupational earnings is collected annually in each area.
 Information on establishment practices and supplementary wage provisions is obtained biennially in most of the areas.